cosmos/gaia/docs/modules/group.md

 **The `group` module facilitates the creation and management of multisig accounts and enables members to configure group policies that can submit and vote on specific message execution proposals.**

 ## Overview
-A group can be thought of as a set of accounts that can have multiple multi-signature accounts in the form of decision policy.
-Furthermore, each decision policy can have a different threshold for voting on and passing proposals.
+A group is a set of accounts and associated weights.
+Group accounts may then be instantiated by creating a new decision policy.
+Each decision policy can have a different threshold for voting on and passing proposals.

 See the following resources for additional information on using the `group` module.